 - Efficient Space Utilization: Optimized layouts by helping tenants maximize warehouse space, logistic flow, and production lines.
 Also ensures the property remains attractive and flexible for different industrial tenants in the future.

-Special purpose property management is managing and operating properties that serve a specific purpose.
-These properties include healthcare facilities, recreational centers, educational institutions, and religious buildings.
+Operating and maintaining niche-specific properties defines the role of special purpose property management, which covers healthcare facilities, recreational centers, educational institutions, and religious buildings.
 These properties require specialized knowledge and operational strategies due to their unique requirements and regulations linked with them.
 They often serve niche markets.

 - Unique Operational Requirements: Each type of property has specific needs based on its function and distinct operational needs.
 For example, coordinating educational activities in school and managing patient care in hospitals.